kai-kaushik/social_media_poster/README.md

 Each post is carefully crafted to:
 - Sound authentic and conversational
 - Include your perspective on the topic
-- End with an engaging question to encourage comments
+- End with relevant hashtags for better discoverability
-- Be the optimal length for LinkedIn engagement (150-250 words)
+- Be the optimal length for LinkedIn engagement (150-200 words)

+### Saved Posts Management

+The tool saves all generated posts to a JSON file (`scheduled_posts.json`), allowing you to:
+- Track which posts have been published
+- Reuse previously generated posts without calling the API again
+- Maintain a history of your LinkedIn content

 ## Troubleshooting